nnellans/terraform-guide/README.md

 - So, if your var.Set or var.Map has 5 entries, then you'll get 5 different copies of that Resource
 - List variables are NOT supported in Resource Block `for_each`.
 You can convert a List variable to a Set variable:  `for_each = toset(var.List)`
 - `for_each` must reference hardcoded values, variables, data sources, and lists.
 It can NOT reference a value that needs to be computed
-- When you specify the `for_each` parameter on a resource, then you can use new variables inside that resource:  `each.key` and `each.value`
+- When you specify the `for_each` meta-argument on a resource, then you can use new variables inside that resource:  `each.key` and `each.value`
   - For a Set variable:
     - `each.key` and `each.value` are both set to the current item in the Set
     - Typically, you would just use `each.value`